ZQH-sail/Traditional-Computer-Vision-Algorithm-/README.md

 5) A graph is built and Graph Cut is used to find a new classification of foreground and background pixels.

-6) Repeat steps 3 to 5 over and over again until classification converges
+6) Repeat steps 3 to 5 over and over again until classification converges.

 ## SELECTIVE SEARCH ALGORITHMS FOR GENERATING REGION PROPOSALS